 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of timber design.
-Skirtings and facings are of timber design.
-There is a fitted kitchen comprising a combination of wall and floor mounted units.
+The kitchen units provide a range of wall and base unit storage with worktop surface areas.
+Any integrated appliances were not checked or tested and are excluded from our inspection.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Some fireplaces have been closed over/vented.
-There is a log burning fire fitted in the sitting room.
+There is a stove within the lounge set into a reconstituted stone fireplace.
+There is also a stove within the living room which is, again, set into a reconstituted stone fireplace.

 Internal decorations Visually inspected.
-Painted finishes.
+The internal decoration is to a painted finish.